Saulė Society: Disestablishment

 In independent Lithuania, the need for private schools diminished and Saulė struggled to raise funds.
-The government provided up 65% of Catholic school funding.
-Many school of Saulė Society were nationalized after the December 1926 coup d'état that brought President Antanas Smetona to power.
+The government provided up to 65% of Catholic school funding.
+Many schools of the Saulė Society were nationalized after the December 1926 coup d'état that brought President Antanas Smetona to power.
 It was an intentional effort by the authoritarian regime of Smetona to reduce the influence of the Catholic Church and, by extension, of his main political opponent the Lithuanian Christian Democratic Party.

-In 1940, the society was left with only three schools: gymnasium in Švėkšna, progymnasium in Šeduva, and primary school in Kaunas.
+In 1940, the society was left with only three schools: a gymnasium in Švėkšna, a progymnasium in Šeduva, and a primary school in Kaunas.
 The society was fully liquidated after the Soviet occupation of Lithuania in 1940.